 You will receive this guide to help you gain the most out of your holiday.
 Recommendation: Take the time to read suggestions for things to see and do before you leave home.
 Take your Lonely Planet guide with you in your luggage.

-* All prices are per-person on a twin-share basis and all bookings are subject to availability.
+* All prices are per-person on a twin-share basis and bookings are subject to availability.
 Price and deposit amount varies according to travel date.
 A flight cost provision (allowance) applies.
 Total price after Getaway Cash credits and Australian Escapes Free Flights Vouchers is generally payable as follows: Deposit on booking, balance 120 days prior to departure.
 Packages can be priced for families and groups on request.
 All prices are estimates only.
-A firm quote (travel plan) with payment terms will be submitted for consideration prior to booking.
+A firm quote (travel plan) with payment terms will be submitted for consideration prior to agreement to proceed.
 Standard (retail) price comparisons are with similar packages offered elsewhere or what would be payable by a non-member for the same package.
 Flight pricing included in packages or other estimates is based on travel from Sydney, Melbourne or Brisbane.
 Travel can be arranged from any other major centre and for any number of people.
 Travel insurance pricing if stated is based on two travellers aged 69 years or less as at the date of departure from Australia.
 Surcharge applies for travellers aged 70 years and over.
 Full booking terms and conditions are available here.

 Explore the highlights of Tassie on your very own Tasmanian highlights adventure.
 Starting in Hobart where you'll stay for two nights, you'll be visiting the cities of Strahan, Devonport and Launceston and exploring the natural beauty of areas like St Helens, the Bay of Fires and Freycinet National Park.
 If you are curious about what Tasmania has to offer then this trip is for you.